GlobalEnergyMonitor/GIPT/India NPP daily generation/README.md

 - [ ] add npp_daily_generation.txt metadata description
 - [ ] Further manual checking of crosswalk
-- [ ] Add code example for merging with GIPT crosswalk
+- [ ] Demonstrate use of GIPT crosswalk for data analysis, e.g., stratify plant capacity factor by unit age
 - [ ] Add additional data fields available in daily files.
 Requires sorting out the datetime info for plants coming off/online
-- [ ] Gas/diesel plant coverage/GEM matching still patchy, do we care?, add this later
+- [ ] Gas/diesel plant coverage/GEM matching still patchy, do we care?, it's a minor fuel, add this later
 - [ ] Add method for handling ongoing updates
 - [ ] Further sense checking: Monthly plant capacity factor data is also available from NPP.
 Check if this data corresponds with the daily files